 RUNNING PHP IN A SERVER STACK – SERVER API (SAPI)

 So far so good?
 For you guys who want to use PHP to build websites, we need to configure the HTTP server to work with PHP.
-This is called SAPI, and where the confusion is coming from – The settings are all different for Apache, IIS, Nginx, and whatever else is out there.
+This is called SAPI, and where the confusion is coming from – The settings are all different for Apache, IIS, Nginx, and whatever HTTP server is out there.

-But thankfully, some good people have pre-bundle server stacks that you can download and deploy quickly – XAMPP (cross-platform, Apache, MySQL, PHP, PERL) is one of the more popular ones.
+But thankfully, some good people have pre-bundled server stacks that you can download and deploy quickly – XAMPP (cross-platform, Apache, MySQL, PHP, PERL) is one of the more popular ones.
 No need to manually download Apache, MySQL, PHP and configure them one by one.

 RUN PHP THROUGH WEBSERVER (SAPI)